CTN-Originals/RoleMentionCooldown/README.md

 - `/config admin-role remove <role>`: Remove an admin role

 #### Cooldowns
-- `/rolecooldown add <role> <cooldown>`: Add a new role to the list, or change the cooldown for an existing one
+- `/rolecooldown add <role> <cooldown>`: Add a new role to the monitored list, or change the cooldown for an existing one
   - `cooldown`: The cooldown to apply to the role on use (separate with spaces).
 Ex: `8s 69m 28h 1d = 2d 05:09:08`, `600s = 0d 00:10:00`
 - `/rolecooldown remove <role>`: Remove a role from having a cooldown